vynious/crypto-tracker/README.md

-backend for crypto portfolio application
+crypto portfolio tracker

 SUMMARY:

-API with different endpoints of that has different functionalities.
+Application that connections to an custom-made API with different endpoints of different functionalities (located under api_routes).
-Overall, it helps keep track of their crypto purchases without being affected by the spread on crypto exchanges.
-This provides a more accurate tracking of their portfolio.
+Overall, the main purpose of the application is to help users keep track of the valuation and cost of their purchased cryptocurrencies without being affected by the spread commonly seen cryptocurrency exchanges.
+This allows them to more accurately keep track of their portfolio

+FUNCTIONALITIES:

 The users can search for coins, which will display the details of the coins.